-Allow just a few minutes to strip off racks and fenders, and the 920 is ready to brave that 100 miles gravel ride with friends with no fear of been outdone at all.
+Allow just a few minutes to strip off racks and fenders, and the 920 is ready to brave that 100 miles gravel ride with friends with no fear of being outdone at all.

 The Trek 920 is another aluminum bike that makes the difference with regards to comfort, stability and performance.
 The days ruled by the unquestionable motto “steel is real” are definitely over.